How you can trade the 2020 Bitcoin halving

 It doesn’t matter what the actual answer is.
 The question is, how can one explore the current sentiment and develop a short term trade to take advantage of any upside?

-Setting up the catalyst trade
+Setting up the catalyst trade for the 2020 Bitcoin halving

 The decline during this event is actually a good thing.
 It reduces some of the froth in the asset leading up into the halving, making it easier to build a good position.